Last Updated on

 Watch out for common issues found in dogs with short muzzles, including respiratory and dental issues.
 All toy breeds can be affected by health conditions like patellar luxation.

-Maintaining proper health will ensure your Miki dog lives out his whole life expectancy of 14 years.
+Maintaining proper health will ensure your Miki dog lives out his whole life expectancy of 13 to 15 years.

 How to Feed the Miki Dog